TheHWcave/PIC-freq.counter-modification/HiRes_Freq_RPM1234_Event_counter/readme.txt

 Note: in event counting mode, pressing the button at any time resets the counter back to zero

-Use the _V3 files which contain fixes for improved measurements in the 100KHz..4MHz range and a fix in the timing loop.
+The latest version are the files with the _V4 suffix which contain the fix for the pulse width problem and a fix in the timing loop plus that version can do over 100MHz in my tests.